ernierasta/pnp-howto/README.md

 You can create issue (or PR!) on github or contact me by **geekmail**:

 https://boardgamegeek.com/geekmail/compose?touser=ernierasta

+## TODO

+This how-to is not considered complete without:

+- more tools to create/edit pdf (need to investigate their availability under Windows OS),
+- short how-to print&cut in form of svg and pdf which game designers can distribute along their files or included in files.
+- example article (or/and video) how to prepare both layouts in Inkscape.

+It would be great if I would add:
+- example how to automate layout creation using Inkscape extensions.

 [introcards]: images/intro.png
 [cuttingmarksgood]: images/crop-marks-good.png "Good crop marks"